pywavefront/PyWavefront/README.md

 PyWavefront
 ===========

-This python module allows you to convert Wavefront 3D object files (`something.obj` and `something.mtl`) into Python objects.
+This python module allows you to read Wavefront 3D object files (`something.obj` and `something.mtl`) and use them as Python objects.
 Currently Pyglet is required to render and display these objects.

 Requirements
 ------------